 Access this data in your analytics dashboard with interactive visualizations and exportable reports.

-For advanced post-install attribution and user experience, implement deferred deep linking:
+For advanced post-install attribution and a better first-run experience, implement deferred deep linking:

 For iOS apps: Follow our Swift integration guide to add the Smler SDK to your iOS app.